-Upon their return to Campus, students will, in general, be provided two (2) cloth face coverings.
-Students may wear their own face covering/mask pending instructor approval.
-Students will be required to wear face coverings/masks at all times while in DMACC buildings.
-Face covering/mask must also be worn outside of DMACC buildings unless 6 feet of social distancing is possible.
-Face covering/mask will be required until further notice.
+Upon their return to Campus, students will, in general, be provided two (2) double-layer, cloth face masks.
+Students may wear their own face mask pending instructor approval.
+Students will be required to wear face masks at all times while in DMACC buildings.
+Face mask must also be worn outside of DMACC buildings unless 6 feet of social distancing is possible.
+Face mask will be required until further notice.
 Some programs may have specific personal protective equipment requirements.
 For those programs, instructors will communicate requirements to students.

 Positive or Presumed Positive Case Protocol